-WASHINGTON - Navy Strategic Systems Programs successfully conducted a test of the Second Stage Solid Rocket Motor (SRM) Aug.
-25 in Promontory, Utah, as part of the development of the Navy's Conventional Prompt Strike offensive hypersonic strike capability and the Army's Long Range Hypersonic Weapon, Navy SSP public affairs said in an Aug.
-26 release.
+WASHINGTON - Navy Strategic Systems Programs (SSP) successfully conducted a test of the First Stage Solid Rocket Motor (SRM) on May 27 in Promontory, Utah, as part of the development of the Navy's Conventional Prompt Strike (CPS) offensive hypersonic strike capability and the Army's Long Range Hypersonic Weapon (LRHW), the Navy said in a release.

-This was the initial live-fire test of the second stage SRM and follows a successful test of the first stage SRM on May 27.
-This test marked the successful testing of both stages of the newly developed missile booster, as well as a thrust vector control system on the SRM.
-These tests are a vital step in the development of a Navy-designed common hypersonic missile that will be fielded by both the Navy and Army.
+This was the initial live fire test of the first stage SRM and is a vital step in the development of a Navy-designed common hypersonic missile that will be fielded by both the Navy and Army.

-The second stage SRM will be part of a new missile booster for the services and will be combined with a Common Hypersonic Glide Body (CHGB) to create the common hypersonic missile.
+The first stage SRM will be part of a new missile booster for the services, and will be combined with a Common Hypersonic Glide Body (CHGB) to create the common hypersonic missile.
 Each service will use the common hypersonic missile, while developing individual weapon systems and launchers tailored for launch from sea or land.
-This successful SRM test represents a critical milestone leading up to the next series of Navy and Army joint flight tests and will lead to the fielding of the CPS and LRHW weapon systems.
+This successful SRM test represents a critical milestone leading up to the next Navy and Army joint flight test, which will take place in the first quarter of fiscal tear 2022, and ultimately the fielding of the CPS and LRHW weapon systems.

 The Department of Defense successfully tested the CHGB on March 20, 2020.
 The services are working closely with government national laboratories and industry to continue development and production of the CHGB.
-The Navy is the lead designer of the CHGB, and the Army leads production of the CHGB.
+The Navy is the lead designer, and the Army leads production.

 Information gathered from this and future tests will further inform the services offensive hypersonic technology development.
-The Department of Defense is working in collaboration with industry, government national laboratories, and academia to field hypersonic warfighting capability in the early-to mid-2020s.
+The Department of Defense is working in collaboration with industry, government national laboratories and academia to field hypersonic warfighting capability in the early-to mid-2020s.

-Hypersonic weapons, capable of flying at speeds greater than five times the speed of sound, or Mach 5, are highly maneuverable and operate at varying altitudes.
+Hypersonic weapons, capable of flying at speeds greater than five times the speed of sound (Mach 5), are highly maneuverable and operate at varying altitudes.
 In a matter of minutes, Navy and Army warfighters can defeat high-value targets hundreds or even thousands of miles away.
 Delivering hypersonic weapons is one of the DoD's highest priorities.